Publishing Process

 Editorial Process, Management Structure, and Capacity to Sustain Publication Volume

-In recent years, QAJ experienced increased submissions and publications.
+Recently, QAJ saw an increase in submissions and publications.
 To sustain this growth while maintaining quality and publication integrity, the journal strengthened its editorial management structure and introduced additional workflow controls:

 1) Expanded editorial management structure